-Google Sign-In
+Google sign-in¶

-Beamable integrates with Google's Sign-In service to provide seamless authentication for your game.
+Beamable integrates with Google's Sign-In service to provide authentication for your game.
 Google's Sign-In manages the OAuth 2.0 flow and token lifecycle, simplifying your integration with Google APIs.
 A user always has the option to revoke access to an application at any time.

-Getting Started
+Getting started¶

-This guide provides step-by-step instructions to set up Google Sign-In with Beamable's Accounts feature in a Unity project.
+This guide provides step-by-step instructions to set up Google Sign-In with Beamable's Accounts service in a Unity project.

 Google Play Game Services